Thrill Seeker Experiences

 From the shores of Lake Sammamish to the highest peaks of the Issaquah Alps, outdoor adventures await, no matter your preferred level of adrenaline rush.

-Discover the beauty and serenity of a snowshoe hike this winter.
+Trailside snowshoe rentals - Discover the beauty, serenity, and solitude of a snowshoe hike this winter.
 In the heart of Snoqualmie Pass, you can rent kids and adult snowshoes by the hour from REI’s Snoqualmie Pass Snowshoe Rentals Outpost.

 Summit at Snoqualmie Tubing Park